Find Affordable College Courses

 Education Levels of Graphic Communication Majors

-In 2020-2021, 410 master's degrees were awarded to graphic communication majors.
+During the most recent year for which data is available, 424 people earned their master's degree in graphic communication.
 This earns it the #162 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in graphic communication at each degree level.